LibraryCarpentry/lc-open-refine/_episodes/03-basic-functions-I.md

 objectives:
 - Locate controls for navigating data in OpenRefine
 - Find options to work with data through the OpenRefine dropdown menus
-- Split cells which contain multiple bits of data so that each piece of data is in it's own cell
+- Split cells which contain multiple bits of data so that each piece of data is in its own cell
 keypoints:
 - "OpenRefine uses rows and columns to display data"
 - "Most options to work with data in OpenRefine are accessed through a drop down menu at the top of a data column"
-- " When you select an option in a particular column (e.g. to make a change to the data), it will effect all the cells in that column"
+- "When you select an option in a particular column (e.g. to make a change to the data), it will effect all the cells in that column"
 - "OpenRefine has a Records mode which links together multiple rows into a single record"
 ---